maruresamuel/samtech-portofolio/README.md

 # personal-portofolio
-is site is all about my technical and non-technical skills in IT.
+My personal portofolio website showcasing my technical and non-technical skills in IT.